 New chapters and sections

-More than defining standards for how the media should discuss new cultural and societal themes, AP Style Guide’s new sections actually signify that a topic is in the cultural mainstream and will likely remain so.
+More than defining standards for how the media should discuss new cultural and societal themes, AP Stylebook’s new sections actually signify that a topic is in the cultural mainstream and will likely remain so.
 Passing fads and quirky subcultures don’t get their own section — they might merit a word or two.
 A section means this subject is here to stay.

 New Health & Science chapter